Ethkoh/Notes/datacamp_python.md

 ### Principal Component Analysis
 PCA = "Principal Component Analysis"
 Fundamental dimension reduction technique
+PCA is often used before supervised learning to improve model performance and generalization.
+It can also be useful for unsupervised learning

+1. First step "decorrelation": dosent change dimension of data.
+PCA aligns data with axes Rotates data samples to be aligned with axes
+Shifts data samples so they have mean 0
-1. First step "decorrelation": dosent change dimension of data. due to rotation, 'de-correlates' the data.
-Resulting PCA features are not linearly correlated
+No information is lost.
+Due to rotation, 'de-correlates' the data.
+Resulting PCA features are not linearly correlated.
 ("decorrelation")
 2. Second step reduces dimension

-PCA aligns data with axes
-Rotates data samples to be aligned with axes
-Shifts data samples so they have mean 0
-No information is lost

 PCA is a scikit-learn component fit() learns the transformation from given data